 Toad in the Hole

-Another national recipe that is typically British, Toad in the Hole includes sausages in Yorkshire pudding batter.
-It’s usually served by home cooks and at restaurants with gravy, potatoes, and some veggies.
+Toad in the Hole wraps sausages in Yorkshire pudding batter.
+It’s one of those classic English dishes served at home and in restaurants, typically with gravy, potatoes, and some veggies.

 Sunday Roast

-Sunday roast consists of roast meat such as chicken, beef, lamb, or pork served with roasted potatoes, stuffing, vegetables such as peas, carrots, Brussel sprouts, and parsnips, to name a few.
+Sunday roast consists of roast meat such as chicken, beef, lamb, or pork.
+We typically serve this traditional English food with roasted potatoes, stuffing, and vegetables.

-Also, if you want to go full English, serve your Sunday roast with some Yorkshire puddings.
+And if you want to go full English, serve your Sunday roast with some Yorkshire puddings; a mild calorie hike to the average Sunday roast.

 Full English Breakfast

-A classic Full English breakfast consists of bacon, sausages, eggs, baked beans, toasts, mushrooms, tomatoes, hash browns, and black puddings.
-Truthfully, English Breakfast is the perfect meal for brunch fans!
+A classic Full English breakfast is a hallmark of English cuisine.
+Also called a fry-up, it includes bacon, sausages, eggs, baked beans, toasts, mushrooms, tomatoes, hash browns, and black puddings.

 Trifle